basho-labs/riak-mesos-legacy/README.md

 ### Add Riak Nodes

-Create a 3 node cluster named 'riak-cluster' (this is the default name).
+Create a 3 node cluster named 'default' (this is the default name).

 ```
 dcos riak cluster create